ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 <img src="Definations.assets/aws-storage-gateway-stored-diagram.png" alt="img"  />

+**Tape Gateway**
+	==is type of AWS storage gateway.==
+	enables you to replace using physical tapes on-premises with virtual tapes in AWS without changing existing backup workflows. supports all leading backup applications and caches virtual tapes on-premises for low-latency data access. encrypts data between the gateway and AWS compresses data and transitions virtual tapes between ==Amazon S3 and Amazon S3 Glacier, or Amazon S3 Glacier Deep Archive==

 | AWS Storage Gateway-File gateway                             | **Amazon FSx for Windows File Server**                       |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
 | can be used as a shared file system for Windows <br />can also be integrated with Microsoft Active Directory,<br />has lower level of throughput and IOPS compared with Amazon FSx for Windows File Server | can be used as a shared file system for Windows <br />can also be integrated with Microsoft Active Directory,<br />has higher level of throughput and IOPS compared with AWS Storage Gateway. |
 |                                                              | provides fully managed, highly reliable, and ==scalable file storage accessible over Service Message Block (SMB) protocol.== |

-**NAT Gateway** is a highly available, managed Network Address Translation (NAT) service for your resources in a private subnet to access the Internet.
-**AWS Security Token Service (AWS STS)** is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
+**AWS STS(Security Token Service)** is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
-**AWS Single Sign-On (SSO)** is a cloud SSO service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.
+**AWS SSO(Single Sign-On)** is a cloud SSO service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.
 Amazon Cognito service is primarily used for user authentication and not for providing access to your AWS resources.
 **JSON Web Token (JWT)** is meant to be used for user authentication and session management.
 **Amazon WorkDocs** is a fully managed, secure content creation, storage, and collaboration service.